qualityshepherd/brine/assets/posts/southern_coast.md

 ### HEXES
+**0102 Razor's Edge**
+A steep mountain stream carves a violent path, its freezing waters churning with such fury that crossing is impossible.
+A single, weathered bridge—little more than rotting planks and fraying ropes—spans the deadly waters.
+It is unlikely to bear a heavy load.

+**0103 The Alarum Fields**
+A hidden valley home to rare orange flowers, known as Alarums.
+When approached, the blossoms emit a soft, high-pitched sound, calling out potential dangers.
+The flowers are harvested and dried to create natural alarms.
+They also make a highly sought-after tea, renowned for its ability to strengthen the drinker’s resolve and sharpen their wits.

+**0104 Respite Grove**
+A peaceful grove of tall trees with orange-stained bark.
+Their leaves drift continuously, carpeting the ground.
+The air hums with calming energy, urging quiet reflection.
+Resting here accelerates healing 2x.

-**0104 Shadow Dragon Lair** The entrance is obscured by shifting shadows cast by bioluminescent fungi, which dimly illuminate the cave.
+**0105 Shadow Dragon Lair** The entrance is obscured by shifting shadows cast by bioluminescent fungi, which dimly illuminate the cave.
 The shadows are nearly indistinguishable from the dragon itself.

 The Hag Kalg found this dragon dying before her imprisonment in Mon.
 Nursing it back to health forged an everlasting bond.
 The two now communicate via shadows, plotting her freedom.

+**0106 The Scorched Hollow**
+A barren landscape of blackened trees and ash, where a forest once stood.
+Charred stumps rise from dead ground, and occasional winds stir ghostly ash patterns.
+Nothing grows here.
+Nothing moves.
+Only silence.

+**0107 The Ashen Thicket**
+A fire-ravaged forest of charred, brittle trees standing over grey ash.
+Beneath the devastation, faint luminescent shoots struggle through the scorched earth.
+At night, tiny winged fae move between the burned branches, their soft glows hinting at slow, patient restoration.

+**0201 Quiet Holler**
+A small valley of hills dotted with tall trees and a slow-moving stream that heads south.
+The water is clear, flowing steadily over smooth stones.
+It's almost _too quiet_, with little sound except for the occasional splash or rustle from the underbrush.
+There’s an odd sense of being observed.
+Travelers feel an urge to continue south, though they can't quite explain why.

+**0208 The Ash King**
+A scorched forest where ash blankets the ground.
+At its heart, the strange figure known as the **Ash King** (`Monarch, Alchemist, Unpredictable`) has built a brugh of ash, using it to flavor a potent wine.

 **0209 Greever's Lighthouse** stands weather-beaten, like a skeletal finger pointing to the heavens.
 Constructed by Ned Greever, whose wife, Ida (`Lovelorn, Vengeful`), met her end by jumping to the cliffs below.
 Since then, the abandoned lighthouse draws "grievers" who choose a similar fate.
 All who enter feel a heavy, chilling presence and a lingering sorrow.